 Although Moldova is on a path of reforming its judiciary, including the optimisation of its courts, Moldovan courts have a high case load and judges often are overburdened.
 The inefficient proceedings in courts hinge partly on the absence of a system of delegating tasks to clerks and non-judicial court staff.
-This project targets this issue by assessing and promoting adjustments in the division of court work, exploring the options of delegating tasks to judicial support staff and other court staff, including the work on drafting verdicts and administrative tasks.
+This project targeted this issue by assessing and promoting adjustments in the division of court work, exploring the options of delegating tasks to judicial support staff and other court staff, including the work on drafting verdicts and administrative tasks.

 - A baseline assessment on current work division in two pilot courts in Moldova

 - Two study visits to the Netherlands and Romania